microsoft/BotBuilder-Samples/samples/javascript_nodejs/14.nlp-with-dispatch/README.md

 - Enter a Bot URL of `http://localhost:3978/api/messages`

 # Dispatch
-[Dispatch](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) is a CLI tool that enables you to create a dispatch NLP model across the different LUIS applications and/ or QnA Maker Knowledge Bases you have for your bot.
-For this sample, you would have already created 2 LUIS applications (Home Automation and Weather) and one QnA Maker Knowledge base.
+Once you are confortable with the concepts presented in this sample, you may want to configure Dispath using a CLI tool.
+[Dispatch CLI](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) is a CLI tool that enables you to create a dispatch NLP model across the different LUIS applications and/ or QnA Maker Knowledge Bases you have for your bot.

 # Deploy the bot to Azure